 Fife Council collects and uses personal information to help it provide services to its customers.
-The Data Protection Act (1998) - the DPA - gives individuals rights in relation to their own information, and controls the way the Council can use the information it holds.
+Data Protection Legislation gives individuals rights in relation to their own information, and controls the way the Council can use the information it holds.

 How the Council uses your information

 Data Protection Legislation controls the way organisations that record personal information use it.
 It says that organisations must make sure that information is-